Adalab/modulo-3-evaluacion-final-Cristina-F-R/README.md

 - I used grid to made the list of card showed on the landing page.
 - All the page hace a responsive design that adapts to different screen sizes.
 - The detailed cards shows a different icon depending on the state of the character (an skull for the death ones and a heart for the alive ones) and it shows the emblem of the house to which the character belongs.
-- I have a reset button that resets the searchet elements ande returns the default card list.
+- There is a reset button that resets the searchet elements ande returns the default card list.